 Your voice: it’s your instrument.
-Explore the world of contemporary vocal music in your choice of style: pop/rock/country, R&B, jazz, musical theater, or a cappella.
-Open to vocalists, singer-songwriters, and instrumentalists who sing, this four-day program will provide you with instruction in vocal technique, style, performance skills, singing with a band, group singing, and a cappella performance.
+Explore the world of contemporary vocal music in your choice of style: pop/rock, pop/R&B, jazz, and musical theater.
+Open to vocalists, singer-songwriters, and instrumentalists who sing, this five-day program will provide you with instruction in vocal technique, style, performance skills, singing with a band, group singing, and a cappella performance.

 |Age range:||15 years and older|

-- Choose one style you would like to focus on: either pop/rock, pop/R&B, country, jazz, musical theater, or a cappella.
+- Choose one style you would like to focus on: either pop/rock, pop/R&B, jazz, or musical theater.
 Your style choice will be used for placement in an ensemble and in a solo coaching class.

-- Please prepare four songs to confidently perform (preferably from memory) for your solo coaching class.
-For all styles except musical theater, you will be singing these songs with a band with instrumentation of piano, guitar, bass, and drums (musical theater is piano-only).
+- Prepare four songs that you're confident in performing (preferably from memory) for your solo coaching class.
+For all styles except musical theater, you will be singing these songs with a band with instrumentation of piano, guitar, bass, and drums; musical theater is piano only.
 Bring four copies of the sheet music for each song you’ll sing, making sure the sheet music is in a comfortable key for you.

 Though not required, you are permitted to bring laptops, computers, tablets, etc. Wireless internet and electrical outlet plugs are provided throughout the campus.
 Please keep in mind that it is your responsibility to keep your items safe.
 Berklee is not responsible for the loss of these items.